livingdocsIO/documentation/contribution-guidelines/style-guides/markdown.md

 > }
 > ```

-If you don't know the identifier of the language, look it up [here] (https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).
+If you don't know the identifier of the language, [look it up] (https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).

 ### Blockquotes